raj075512/bestEx-research-assignment/README.md

    - Ensures the output file can be created.

 2. **File Chunking**:
-   - The input directory is scanned for all valid CSV files.
+   - The input directory is scanned for all valid txt files.
    - Files are divided into smaller chunks, each assigned to a thread.

 3. **Parallel Processing**:
    - Each thread processes its chunk:
-     - Reads CSV files line by line.
+     - Reads txt files line by line.
      - Parses and validates each record.
      - Pushes parsed records into the thread-safe priority queue.